RuisSoftware/FiveM-Resources-2024/ESX/Inventory HUD/README.md

 > Read other support files to make esx_inventoryhud work with esx_policejob and esx_property!

 ![features](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/features.png)
-- Drag and drop
+- Drag and drop to use an item
 - Double click to use an item
-- Using items
-- Dropping items
+- Dropping items and pick them up
-- Giving items
+- Giving items to other players
-- Item hotbar
+- Item hotbar with saved position in database
 - Use item by 1-5 key
 - Accounts support (bank, black money, ...)
 - Weapons and ammunition clips as item
+- Weapon attachements (like a flashlight on your pistol)
 - Configurable shops in config (police, nightclub, blackmarket, weapons)
 - Property support (esx_property)
 - Motels support (lsrp-motels)
+- Rentable lockers (integrated)
 - Trunk support (integrated)
 - Glovebox support (integrated)
 - Bag support (integrated)